jdnick27/js-games/README.md

 Press **R** to rehit from your previous location.
 This counts your last stroke and adds a penalty stroke, unless that stroke already incurred a water or out-of-bounds penalty.
 Press **N** to restart the current hole from the tee without changing the layout.

+The ball's flight speed has been reduced so its movement is easier to follow.

 The game now features 18 holes played in sequence.
 Each hole's **par** is determined by its distance from the tee: